 The most hardworking space in our home is the family room and kitchen.

 These two rooms are open to one another and function perfectly for us.
-Although I’ve made several changes in this room, you can click here for the original full tour.

 I recently did a makeover on our entertainment center and am so happy with the lighter and more colorful look.
-Click here for a closer look and the before and after.

 All of my colors carry into the kitchen, where a generous amount of counter space makes it an easy space to work in.
 I will say though, that I do get tired of walking around the island all of the time.
 I kind of have a love/hate relationship with it. 🙂